kainisoft/augment-chat/server/apps/logging-service/README.md

 ## Security

-### Centralized IAM Integration
+### Centralized Security Integration

-The Logging Service uses the centralized `@app/iam` module for all authentication and authorization:
+The Logging Service uses the centralized `@app/security` module for all authentication and authorization:

 - **JWT Authentication**: Centralized JWT token validation using `JwtAuthGuard`
 - **Role-Based Access Control**: Fine-grained permissions using `@Roles()` decorator